sakthee30/CodeClauseInternship_Projects/README.md

 ## TASK 1 - Chatbot Creation

-### AIM : To Develop a simple chatbot that can engage in basic conversations with users.
+Aim : To Develop a simple chatbot that can engage in basic conversations with users.

 Description : Built a simple chatbot using natural language processing (NLP) libraries like NLTK and trained the bot on predefined responses which interact with the users with basic conversations.